Generates Hono JSX (.tsx) files from the compiler's IR. Works with Hono and any JSX-compatible TypeScript backend.

 }

-• Signal stubs (count = () => initial ??
-0) allow the template to render the initial value server-side
+• Signal stubs (count = () => props.initial ??
+0) — render initial values server-side

 #Script Collection